-[36] The vacation leave scheme included in the TC collective agreement in question can be summarized as follows:
+[35] The vacation leave scheme included in the SV collective agreement in question can be summarized as follows:

-- vacation leave is an earned benefit related to an employee's length of service and is earned each month of every fiscal year; - the vacation year is from April 1 to March 31 of the following calendar year; - vacation leave can be accrued, granted, carried over and liquidated; - the employer has some obligation to consider the wishes of the employee as to the time and the amount of vacation leave; - the TC collective agreement does not contain specific language stating that employees are expected to take all their vacation leave in the year it is earned.
-However, it does contain a provision providing for the carry-over of vacation leave from one year to the next; and

-• the employer reserves the right to schedule an employee's vacation leave.
+- vacation leave is an earned benefit related to an employee's length of service and is earned each month of every fiscal year; - the vacation year is from April 1 to March 31 of the following calendar year; - vacation leave can be accrued, granted, carried over and liquidated; - the employer has some obligation to consider the wishes of the employee as to the time and the amount of vacation leave; - employees are expected to take all their vacation leave in the fiscal year in which it is earned; and - the employer reserves the right to schedule an employee's vacation leave.

-[37] It is interesting to note that the TC collective agreement also contains a clause that enables employees to request permission to use vacation leave earned in the current fiscal year of four days or more in the next fiscal year if requested before January 31.
-This clause reads as follows:
+[36] The SV collective agreement, expiry date August 4, 2003, does not contain a general carry-over provision but the subsequent SV collective agreement does contain such a provision.
+It is also interesting to note that the TC collective agreements also contain a clause that enables employees to use vacation leave earned in the current fiscal year of four days or more in the next fiscal year if requested before January 31.
+The portion of the 2003 SV collective agreement that applied to the Firefighters' classification (Marcel St. Amand) states the same.
+This clause states as follows: